MAP233224/Motor/README.md

 ***NB: The current version of this application only supports Pokémon Platinum for the English language.***

-To build on Windows 10 with GCC, use the command ``gcc -O3 Motor.c -o Motor`` in Windows Shell.
+To build on Windows 10 with GCC, use these commands in Windows Shell:
+``windres Motor.rc -O coff -o Motor.res`` (to create the .res file and include the .ico in the final build) ``gcc -O3 Motor.c -o Motor Motor.res`` (optimized mode flag -O3 helps search through seeds 3 times faster than without)

 Each user will need to provide several things to the application: